About selective mutism

 It’s common for children with selective mutism to have another anxiety disorder like social anxiety, separation anxiety or generalised anxiety.
 Some children with selective mutism might also have language delay, communication disorders or autism.

 Children who get professional help in their preschool and early school years often recover from selective mutism more quickly than those who don’t.
-Without professional help, there’s a chance that problems with speaking might not completely go away or might persist into adulthood.
+Without professional help, there’s a chance that speaking difficulties might not completely go away or might persist into adulthood.

 Diagnosing selective mutism